Salt Lake City aerial view

 But here’s the kicker: while a kitchen remodel can offer a great return on investment, keeping the budget in check is crucial.
 Overspending on ultra-luxe finishes in a moderately priced rental market won’t necessarily yield higher returns.
 It’s all about discovering that perfect balance of upgrades that enhance your space without overdoing it.
 After all, the goal is to create a kitchen that stands out in the rental market, not one that empties your pockets.
 Bathroom Upgrade – A Mix of Aesthetics and Functionality A bathroom renovation can transform the most basic home area into a modern space that significantly elevates your property’s appeal and value.
 It’s not just about fixing leaks or updating fixtures; it’s about reimagining the space to create a blend of comfort, functionality, and style.
 The average ROI of a bathroom renovation is around 75%, making it a leading retrofit among homeowners.

 • The journey to a fantastic bathroom begins with the shower and bathtub.
 They are not just functional elements; they’re the centrepieces of your bathroom space.
-Upgrading to a walk-in shower with frameless glass doors or installing a deep, freestanding tub can add a touch of luxury that tenants love.
+Upgrading to a walk-in shower with frameless glass Crittall doors or installing a deep, freestanding tub can add a touch of luxury that tenants love.

 • Next, consider the vanity and sink.
 A modern, floating vanity offers ample storage and contributes to a sleek, contemporary look.
 Topping it off with durable, stylish countertops and energy-efficient fixtures can further enhance the space.